libogonek/ogonek/normalization.markdown

 ---

 Unicode defines [normalization forms][UAX15] which ensure that equivalent strings have the same underlying representation.
-Currently, ogonek supports the canonical Unicode normalization forms NFC and NFD.
+Currently, ogonek supports both the canonical and compatibility Unicode normalization forms: NFC, NFD, NFKC, and NFDK.
 These are provided in the header `<ogonek/normalization.h++>`.

 #### `normalize`

 This function template takes a range of code points as argument and returns a range of code points.
 It also takes a normalization form as a template parameter.
 The result is normalized according to the requested normalization form.
-All the four standard normalization forms are supported: Normalization Form C as `nfc`, Normalization Form D as `nfd`, Normalization Form Compatiblity C as `nfkc`, and Normalization Form Compatiblity D as `nfkd`.
+All the four standard normalization forms are supported, under the names `nfc`, `nfd`, `nfkc`, and `nfkd`.

 *Example*:
 {% highlight cpp %}